Radiofrequency ablation (RFA)

-Your doctor will prescribe painkillers for you to take regularly for a few days, as you will probably have some pain or discomfort at the treatment site.
-Sometimes people have pain in their shoulder after treatment in the liver or lung.
-Others may have pain in their hip after treatment to their kidney.
+You will probably have some pain or discomfort at the treatment site.
+Your doctor will prescribe painkillers for you to take regularly for a few days.
+Sometimes people have pain in their shoulder after treatment to the liver or lung.
+Others may have pain in their hip after treatment to the kidney.
 For most people, any pain or discomfort lasts for less than a week.
-If it persists after this time or isn't controlled with painkillers, contact your doctor for advice.
+If you feel pain for longer than a week, or the pain is not controlled with painkillers, contact your doctor for advice.

-We have more information about controlling cancer pain, which might be helpful.
+We have more information about managing pain, which you might find helpful.

 Feeling unwell with a raised temperature

 You may feel a little unwell for the first few days and have a slightly raised temperature.
 You will probably be tired as well.
 People who have treatment for larger tumours, or for a number of tumours, are most likely to be affected.
 This is a normal reaction and is caused by your body clearing away the cells that have been destroyed by the treatment.